 Dear first-semester students,

-You’ll have lots of questions at the start of your studies – this year even more than usual due to the coronavirus pandemic.
+You’ll have lots of questions at the start of your studies – even more than usual due to the coronavirus pandemic.
 This page summarizes the answers to the most important questions at the start of your studies: Information about preliminary courses and orientation week, on services, offers and websites as well as updates on our infection control measures.

 We’re looking forward to welcoming you to TU Dortmund University and wish you a successful start to your studies!